zzzprojects/learn-orm/tutorials/csharp-tutorial/abstract-class.md

 }
 ```

-As you can see that we have provided implementation for `CalculateArea()` abstract method in both child classes `Circle` and `Rectangle` with their own implementation by calculating the area of circle and rectangle respectively.
+As you can see that we have provided implementation for the `CalculateArea()` abstract method in both child classes `Circle` and `Rectangle` with their implementation by calculating the area of circle and rectangle respectively.

-Now we can create `Circle` and  `Rectangle` objects and assign them to `Shape` instances, but we can not create an object of `Shape` class, because it is an abstract class.
+Now we can create `Circle` and  `Rectangle` objects and assign them to `Shape` instances, but we can not create an object of the `Shape` class, because it is an abstract class.

 ```csharp
 Shape circle = new Circle(2.5);